 Easing background stressors (where possible): Anxiety can often be impacted by the wider ‘background’ of our lives.
-For example, cost-of-living increases, Brexit, climate change, social media and Covid have all contributed to upswings in anxiety for many people.
+For example, cost-of-living increases, climate change, social media and Covid have all contributed to upswings in anxiety for many people.
 Of course, it isn’t always possible to change our external circumstances; but we can at least consider what is more controllable.
-Are there certain aspects of your work situation or relationships that could be eased?
+Are there certain aspects of your work situation or relationships that could be adjusted?
 Could you spend less time on social media or following the news?

 Aligning life with personal values: It’s worth examining if your daily actions are in alignment with your personal values.
 When they aren’t, you may feel unsettled at quite a deep, subtle level.
 Might it be possible, over time, to adjust your life to align better with your innermost priorities?